AndBible/docs/docs/source/speak.rst

 Overview
 --------

-|App| uses the Text to Speech functionality of your device to speak the text of the Bible, commentaries and books.
+|app| uses the Text to Speech functionality of your device to speak the text of the Bible, commentaries and books.

 Bible searches
 --------------